LPC popped this question into the suggestion box:

 Another pretty typical mid-blog outfit – matchy and retro-esque.

 The most significant result of my personal fashion evolution was that I began to view clothes as tools.
 I came to accept that I would always be shaped the same way, but that, if I wanted to, I could use clothes to subtly change how my shape was perceived.
-I started buying clothes that drew the eye to my tiny waist, my shapely shoulders, my delicate ankles.
+I started buying clothes that drew the eye to my small waist, my shapely shoulders, my delicate ankles.
 I learned that I was a total knockout even if I wasn’t built like a lingerie model.
 I fell in love with fashion, and I’ve never looked back.

 Hope you enjoyed this stroll down my personal branch of Stylistic Memory Lane!
 Thanks to LPC for a really fascinating suggestion.